THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 For the time being we see a democratic transition and/or even a surprising transformation in the sense of a surprise overthrow in Belarus – if necessary, on the basis of the cyber capacities of the private sector – as completely unlikely and as unenforceable vis-à-vis Russia.
 Deeper change in Belarus can only become possible with broader change in the region, specifically in Russia.
 Anything else will be little more than the shuffling of deckchairs.

-Gunter Deuber is Head of Research at Raiffeisen Bank International in Vienna.
-Marcus How is Head of Research & Analysis at ViennEast Consulting in Vienna.
+Gunter Deuber is head of research at Raiffeisen Bank International in Vienna.
+Marcus How is head of research & analysis at ViennEast Consulting in Vienna.